 Tags: Clarke Historical Museum, Clarke Museum, Eureka Museum

-Eureka California Area Arts & Culture, Museums, Galleries & Historic Sites Guide
+Eureka & Humboldt County Museums, Galleries and Historic Sites Guide

 The Town House Motel – Historic Old Town Eureka, is located on the scenic Northern California Coast, home to the world’s tallest redwood trees and miles of stunning coastline.
 Conveniently located in downtown Eureka, the The Eureka Town House Motel is near historic Old Town, a National Historic District possessing some of the most spectacular Victorian architecture in the nation.
 The Morris Graves Museum of Art is a few blocks away from the Motel.
 Humbolt Redwoods State Park, home to the largest contiguous redwood forest in the nation, is 40 miles to the south.